Making a strategic bet on Rust

 anchorMainmatter ❤️ Rust

 We believe betting on Rust will benefit the teams we work with and enable a bright future for Mainmatter at the same time.
-We're looking forward to helping our clients adopt Rust for their web projects through team augmentation and training
+We're looking forward to helping our clients adopt Rust for their web projects through Team reinforcement

 We've invested in Rust quite significantly already by